I3S-ESSnet/Documents/rome-hackathon/agenda.md

 Morning (resp.
 Jakob):
   * brainstorming on the technologies and services for the WP3 platform.
+  * Create a "shortlist" of CSPA-features that can be partially or fully implemented by using cloud-capabilities/technologies.
+  * List pros/cons by implementing these features by using cloud-capabilities
+  * Prioritize between technologies for featues that can be implemented using multiple cloud technologies
+  * Describe how the different services could be implemented by using cloud platforms/technologies
+  * Setup prioritized plan for implementations

 Afternoon (resp.
 Mauro):
   * application of the morning results to the Relais example.